By Terry Trucco

 Despite Trip Advisor’s deadly verdict, reader comments are by no means universally damning.
 “Ruuuuuuun unless you like cockroaches and hookers,” declared a reviewer from Hamilton, Canada.
 But a reviewer in Jerusalem wrote, “If you’re on a tight budget, traveling most of your day, want a central location near the subway in the heart of Times Square, be ready to compromise.
 It’s not so bad.”

-We’re not so sure.
-If you’re looking for budget digs in New York, we suggest the Pod.
+I’m not so sure.
+If you’re looking for budget digs in New York, try the Pod.